ska-telescope/sdp-workflows-procfunc/src/vis_receive/README.md

 }'''
 ```

+Note that each workflow may come with multiple versions.
+Always use the latest number,
+unless you know a specific version that suits your needs, or you follow the example above.
+(The Changelog
+at the end of this page may help to decide.)

 This will start up a default deployment.
 It will launch a receiver pod.
 All the options supported by the receiver are
 supported by the chart deployment.
 The defaults set by the workflow currently are:

     "image": "nexus.engageska-portugal.pt/ska-docker/cbf_sdp_emulator",